-Here are five simple stretches that should be done after a run to prevent sports-related injuries:
+Stretching programs are just as important to keep you injury free.
+Here are 5 simple stretches that should be done after a run to prevent sports-related injuries:

 - Quadriceps Stretch.
 Standing straight while balanced near a stationary object, reach back and grab the front of the ankle.
 Draw the heel to your glute while pressing the hip forward.
 Ensure you keep the knees in line with one another.
 Repeat with opposite leg.

 - Hamstring Stretch.
 Sit on mat or floor with knees bent.
 Position towel under the arch of the foot , grasp the ends of the towel.
 Roll onto your back with you knee bent while raising the leg above yourself maintaining grip on towel.
 Slowly straighten the leg until the knee is straight.
 Hold stretch.
 Repeat with opposite leg.

 - Piriformis Stretch.
 Lay on your back with both knees bent and feet flat on the floor.
 Cross right ankle over the left knee.
 Grab yo